 If you don’t do this with your health, then why would you do it with your money?

 When investing gets overly complex, it gets intimidating.
 Overwhelming, even.
-It becomes pretty enticing to have an advisor “just handle it” for us.
+Having an advisor “just handle it” for us becomes pretty enticing.
 We hand over all control and awareness of our financial life to some third party.

 But it’s your life.
 Your money.
 Shouldn’t you be at the center of it?

-And here’s the really crazy thing: most investment advisors underperform the S&P 500 index, and will overcharge you for the privilege.
-A passive investor, on the other hand, can just buy the S&P 500.
+And here’s the crazy thing: most investment advisors underperform the S&P 500 index and will overcharge you for the privilege.
+On the other hand, a passive investor can buy the S&P 500 just as it is.
 Just like that, you can perform better than most smart fancy brokers.
 All for a fraction of what they would have charged you.

 Save Time and Energy

 Active investing is just that: it’s active.
-Frequently trading single stocks and trying to beat everyone else is, frankly, exhausting.
+Frequently trading single stocks and trying to beat everyone else is exhausting.
 You need to know all the jargon, do a ton of research, and stay on top of financial news.
-You live in anxiety over what your portfolio is doing, whether you’re missing opportunities, and if now is the time to bail out.
+As a result, you live in anxiety over what your portfolio is doing and when it’s time to make your next move.

-Passive investing takes a small amount of effort upfront, and then basically none ever again.
+Passive investing takes a small amount of effort upfront and almost none thereafter.

 The market will have good years, and it will have bad years.
 In either case, I rest easy, knowing my plan is the same.
 Stay on the ride, and watch it go nowhere but up over the long term.

 So, complex investing strategies are tiring and expensive, and they require handing a lot over to third parties.
 But all of that is still worth it for better returns, right?